SegevMunitz/SLURM-pipeline-for-PSI-Sigma-with-Salmon-filtering/newREDAME.md

 ---

 **Step 4: Gene Counting (Optional)**
-Runs `featureCounts` across all generated BAM files to create a raw count matrix and a "clean" matrix formatted for PSI-Sigma.
+Runs `featureCounts` across all generated BAM files to create a raw count matrix and a gene-level count matrix for optional differential expression analysis (not used by PSI-Sigma).
 ```bash
 sbatch sbatch_04_featurecounts.slurm
 ```